 “People with allergies or religious restrictions truly want to just fit in and not have a fuss made over their food restrictions in a group setting.
 So, you want to be as discreet as possible with this part,” says Wagner.
 Ask guests about food restrictions ahead of time.
-As a host, offer to prepare a small dish to accommodate the guest, however, recognize the guest may want to bring her own main dish.
+If you’re hosting a party, offer to prepare a small dish to accommodate the guest, however, recognize the guest may want to bring her own main dish.
 “One potluck idea is to print “Contains dairy and wheat” etc., on a small “tent” card made from a halved 3×5 index card and place it next to the dish.
 You can prepare blank tent cards to have ready for guests bringing food to indicate what allergens, if any, are in the dish.
 Guests can then determine if the dish is a “safe” choice for themselves or their child,” says Wagner.
 Tent cards are a fun way to identify the dish, regardless of food allergies and those with food restrictions won’t feel awkward.
-(Here are seven common food allergy culprits.)

 Dress your dish

 Potlucks are informal but when food arrives in aluminum foil containers, it’s not very pretty or stable and can’t be reheated in the microwave.
 “Request that your guests bring their food in serving dishes and serving spoons that you will wash and send back home at the end of the evening or near future,” says Diane Gottsman, etiquette expert and author of Modern Etiquette for a Better Life.
 “It’s so much easier to have something go from dish to table and it takes very little time to swoosh a little soap and water on a dish and send it home.”
 In addition to serving dishes, request guests bring serving utensils.